Materials-Consortia/optimade-python-tools/INSTALL.md

 # Install package and dependencies in editable mode (including "dev" requirements).
 pip install -e ".[dev]"

+# Retrieve a list of providers.
+(Without this list some of the test will fail because providers.json cannot be found.)
+git submodule update --init

 # Run the tests with pytest
 py.test